mahdi64333/Spardriver/README.md

 It is possible to train the agent based on pre existing network so the previous data will not be thrown away.

+The ``dqn_model.h5`` file has a network trained for 10 hours and its performance in the test area is relatively well.
+Also there is a backup of that file.